iricchi/ATNN-project/README.md

 3. Keeping in mind the communites from Structure, we can compute FC dinamically (e.g. sliding windows) and see how graph metrics (TBD) change in time in task or Resting State

+### Installing dependencies
+To run the code, you might want to satisfy the requirements of the requirements.txt file.
+To do so, simply run pip install -r requirements.txt